techiescamp/vagrant-kubeadm-kubernetes/README.md

 ## 🚀 CKA, CKAD, CKS or KCNA Voucher Codes

-If you are preparing for CKA, CKAD, CKS or KCNA exam, **get $57 discount** today using code **SCOFFER15** at https://kube.promo/latest.
-It is a limited time offer
+If you are preparing for CKA, CKAD, CKS or KCNA exam, **get 40% discount** today using code **SPRING40** at https://kube.promo/spring.
+It is a limited time Spring sale offer

 ## Prerequisites